acearchive/legacy-artifact-action/README.md

   - `commit` is the commit the artifact file was pulled from.
 In `validate` mode, this field is always `null`.
     - `commit.rev` is the commit hash.
-    - `commit.date` is the author date in RFC 3339 format, normalized to UTC.
+    - `commit.date` is the committer date in RFC 3339 format, normalized to UTC.
   - `entry` contains the actual contents of the artifact file, except as JSON instead of YAML.
 If a list value is omitted in the artifact file, it's serialized in the JSON output as `[]`.
 If a scalar value is omitted, it's